CHECKLIST FOR THE FIRST DAY OF SCHOOL

-Sugar Land, TX –The City ofSugar Land has confirmed the presence of West Nile virus at mosquito traps located in the areas of Merrick Drive in the Sugar Creek Subdivision, Settlers Way Boulevard and Lexington Boulevard, Austin Parkway west of Settlers Way Boulevard and Grants Lake Boulevard north of Austin Parkway.
+Sugar Land, TX –The City ofSugar Land has confirmed the presence of West Nile virus at a mosquito trap located at Lexington Boulevard and Oyster Creek.

 The mosquitoes tested positive for West Nile today.

-The City will immediately increase mosquito spraying to twice per week and will continue working closely with the Texas Department of State Health Services to trap and test mosquitos for the presence of the West Nile virus.
+The City has increased mosquito spraying to twice per week and will continue working closely with the Texas Department of State Health Services to trap and test mosquitos for the presence of the West Nile virus.
 The traps supplement the City’s larvicide and mosquito spraying operations.

 Humans can contract West Nile virus from a mosquito bite.
 Infected mosquitoes get the virus from feeding on infected birds.
 The virus can cause serious illness or death.